omolola-A/Employee_Survey/README.md

   These findings indicate potential areas of concern or dissatisfaction among employees, such as lacking close relationships with coworkers, insufficient recognition for their efforts, and perceived issues with accountability from supervisors.

-- It can also be seen that there is a higher agreement rate than disagreement rate for question 10: "Overall I am satisfied with my job", which stands for overall satisfaction of the employees across all departments, we can infer a generally positive sentiment among employees regarding their job satisfaction.
+- It can also be seen that there is a higher agreement rate than disagreement rate for question 10: "Overall I am satisfied with my job", which stands for the overall satisfaction of the employees across all departments, we can infer a generally positive sentiment among employees regarding their job satisfaction.

 - Based on the survey questions with high disagreement rates, indicating areas of potential concern or dissatisfaction among employees, here are several steps that an employer could